pconwell/rpi-long-timelapse/README.md

 5. Interface -> SSH -> On (should already be on)
 6. Interface -> Everthing else -> Off (Should alredy be off, so shouldn't need to change)
 7. Localization -> Change settings according to your language/location/timezone/etc
+8. Boot Option -> Desktop/CLI -> Console Autologin (since we are not using the GUI, this disables the GUI and frees up a good chunk of RAM)
+9. Boot Options -> Wait for Network at Boot -> Disabled (You may be able to enable this, but I'm not sure how well this will cooperate with wifi so I disabled this setting.
+I don't want it to hang if it can't immediately connect to wifi for some reason.)
-8. Unless you have other specific changes you need/want, exit raspi-config
+10. Unless you have other specific changes you need/want, exit raspi-config

 `$ sudo shutdown now -r` for good measure